StanfordDataCompressionClass/notes/src/homeworks/HW2.md

 10. [5 points] Justify that `decode_symbol` in `NonUniformDistEncoder` performs the same operation as above.

 Therefore, bits-back coding is equivalent to rANS!
 Thinking again in terms of $H(X) = H(X,Z) - H(Z|X)$, it allows us to interpret rANS in terms of latent variables $Z$ in a more intuitive way.
 This question was highly motivated by the IT-Forum talk by James Townsend in 2022.

-Check out the [YouTube video](https://www.youtube.com/watch?v=dHwfgw-ZKKA) if you are interested to learn more!
+### Q5: HW2 Feedback *(5 points)*
+Please answer the following questions, so that we can adjust the difficulty/nature of the problems for the next HWs.

+1. How much time did you spent on the HW in total?
+2. Which question(s) did you enjoy the most?
+3. Are the programming components in the HWs helping you understand the concepts better?
+4. Did the HW2 questions complement the lectures?
+5. Any other comments?

 ### Submission Instructions
 Please submit both the written part and your code on Gradescope in their respective submission links. **We will be using both autograder and manual code evaluation for evaluating the coding parts of the assignments.** You can see the scores of the autograded part of the submissions immediately.
 For code submission ensure following steps are followed for autograder to work correctly: